What is Fair Trade?

 You can help by:

-• Keeping up to date and sharing developments on our Facebook (P&K Fairtrade Zone Group) and Twitter pages (@PKFairtrade).
+- keeping up-to-date and sharing developments on our Facebook (P&K Fairtrade Zone Group) and X pages (@PKFairtrade)

-• If you work in a school, helping the school to work towards Fairtrade Status.
+- if working in a school, helping the school to work towards Fairtrade Status

-• If you attend a church, asking that the church would work towards Fairtrade status.
+- if attending a church, asking that the church would work towards Fairtrade status